 The thoughts are intrusive, they get into every part of your life, they are mean, nasty and persistent.
-They grind you down until there’s no strength left to fight and as much as you know the thoughts you’re having aren’t real, the things they are telling you are not true, you believe every word and this cycle continues until you give in to them because living any longer is just unimaginable.
+They grind you down until there’s no strength left to fight and as much as you know that the thoughts you’re having aren’t real, that the things they are telling you are not true, you believe every word, and this cycle continues until you give in to them because living any longer is just unimaginable.

 My family wanted to know what they could have done to prevent this from happening.
 Truth is, nothing short of watching me 24/7.
 They did everything you’re advised to do when someone is suicidal: gave me an open door to talk to them, asked questions, offered help and support, got me outside help.
 None of this though could compete with the thoughts and feelings I was having.

-There are things you can do to help someone who is suicidal.
+There are things you can do to help someone who is suicidal

 Sometimes all it takes is someone coming forward to help turn things around.
 The most important thing I would suggest is to speak to the person you want to help.
 Be yourself, make it clear you understand they are struggling but don’t dwell on it.
-Talking about every day things can really make a difference.
+Talking about everyday things can really make a difference.

 Another thing you can do is to help them get help.
 It’s not easy asking for help and sometimes having a hand to hold while you do it can make the difference.
-Make a plan with them, how they will cope, with down time especially, and who they will speak to get company from so they aren’t alone with their feelings.
+Make a plan with them, how they will cope, with down time especially, and who they will speak to to get company from so they aren’t alone with their feelings.

-I still fight suicidal feelings.
+I still fight suicidal feelings

 I’m fighting them as I write this and they are draining my strength and making it very hard to focus on anything else.
-As always my family are great checking in with me, offering me help, talking to me about how I’m doing.
+As always, my family are great checking in with me, offering me help, talking to me about how I’m doing.
 I have a friend who despite his own troubles is there for me and getting me out of the house.
 They are all doing what I need and I’m sure I can get through this.

 Suicide prevention is so important and reaching out to someone can save their life.